hassanhub/MultiGrounding/README.md

 ### Data Pre-Processing
 You need to first follow the instructions in `./data/readme/` for each dataset and prepare the data.
 A sample code for creating data process instance can be found in `./data/data-process.ipynb`

+## Pre-Trained Models
+Please download pre-trained models from [here](https://www.dropbox.com/s/2tzxkpi86gdd60n/models.tar?dl=0) and unpack them in `./code/models/`.
+Please note that this package also includes visual models (pre-trained on ImageNet) and ELMo model, which are necessary.

 ### Training
 To train a model, simply run `./code/train.py` specifying the desired parameters.